MDS User's Guide

 additional conditions

-on selected triangles.
-This option is treated like a
+degree on selected triangles.
+This option is treated

-To reduce the polynomial degree on a certain triangle by 1
+different.
+To reduce the polynomial degree on a certain

 examples